php/php-langspec/spec/10-expressions.md

 The object is initialized by calling the class's constructor ([§§](14-classes.md#constructors)) passing it the optional *argument-expression-list*.
 If the class has no constructor, the constructor that class inherits (if any) is used.
-Otherwise, each instance property takes on the value `NULL`.
+Otherwise, each instance property takes on the value `null`.

 The result of an *object-creation-expression* is a handle to an object of the type specified by *class-type-designator*.